intTone13/Active-Directory-Lab/README.md

 This will allow the client machine to access the internet through the domain controller
 - Install the Remote Access role
-- Configure routing and remote access to use NAT and select the xINTERNETx network interface which is the NIC that has access to the internet
+- Configured routing and remote access to use NAT and selected the xINTERNETx network interface which is the NIC that has access to the internet

 # Setup a DHCP server on the Domain Controller